Use of CereGate Therapy for Freezing of Gait in PD

 Secondary Efficacy Endpoint

-The secondary objective of this study is to determine whether adjunctive use of CereGate therapy reduces FOG in participants diagnosed with PD as measured by mean percent change in excess arrhythmicity in the ON-med/ON-DBS state.
+The secondary objective of this study is to determine whether adjunctive use of CereGate therapy reduces FOG in participants diagnosed with PD as measured by mean percent change in excess arrhythmicity in the OFF-med/ON-DBS state.

 Other Outcome Measures